juanhuttemann/telegram-assistant-mcp/README.md

 ## 🔧 Connect to Your AI Assistant

-To use this with your AI assistant (Claude, Cursor, VS Code, etc.), add this configuration:
+To use this with your AI assistant, add this configuration:

 ### For Claude Desktop
 Edit your `claude_desktop_config.json` file: